RADar-AZDelta/AZDelta-OMOP-CDM/README.md

 AZDelta-OMOP-CDM
 ========

-Holds the OMOP CDM folder structure containing the queries, Usagi CSV's and custom concept CSV's
+Holds the OMOP CDM folder structure containing the queries, Usagi CSV's and custom concept CSV's of the [AZ Delta hospital vzw](https://www.azdelta.be).

 License